octet-stream/dinky/readme.md

 ##### `last(period) -> {Lists}`

+Creates a request that gets 3 images lists (top scoring, all time top scoring, top commented) for given period;

+  - **{string}** period – Sampling period, specified in weeks, days, or hours

 ##### `topScoring() -> {Search}`

 Creates a Search request that gets top scoring images of last 3 days.